Dave-Browne/CarND_P4-Advanced-Lane-Lines/README.md

 ![alt text][image10]

-The following code works well to extend lanes when very few pixels are detected (< minpix).
+The following code works well to extend lanes when very few pixels are detected (ie. < minpix).
 It simply takes the average of the previous 5 lane increments and uses that to move the window.

 ```
 #If found > minpix pixels, re-center the next window to the mean position